BellSystem24

 • Harassment Counseling Desk

-Point of contact for reports of grievances, concerns and dissatisfaction about sexual harassment, workplace bullying, workplace discrimination against pregnant women, psychological abuse and other forms of harassment
+This desk is the point of contact for reports on grievances, concerns and dissatisfaction concerning sexual harassment, abuse of authority, workplace discrimination against pregnant women, psychological abuse and other forms of harassment

 • These points of contact can be used by all the officers and full-time employees, contract employees, temporary employees, short-term employees (part-time employees), retired former employees and permanent contractor employees in our group.